 About the Tabasco.
 I love the Chipotle version, but feel free to use the regular Tabasco or your favorite hot sauce and the amount you like.
 Just go easy unless you know everybody likes the heat.

 1) Heat.
 Melt the butter over low to medium heat.

 2) Cook the onion and garlic until translucent, being careful not to brown the garlic.

 3) Add the rest of the ingredients and simmer on low for ten minutes.
 I like to make two batches, one mild, one hot.
-Keep in the fridge and it will last for months.

 "I've been in more laps than a napkin."Mae West